clintjhill/dev-experience-story/slides/galvanize.md

 > "a developer's perceptions and responses that result from the use or anticipated use of a API, library or tool"

+--

+About building software ... are you ever really doing it alone?

+--

-and this:
+So it's also this:

 > " ... and interactions with others."

-About building software ... are you ever really doing it alone?

 ---

-# Software is not real

-### Humans are complicated

-- We often identify ourselves with our works
-- Show me where the software is?
-- Photoshop devs "own" the users artwork?
-- Forgetting that this stuff is really hard
-- We have feelings and emotions that conflict with logic and reason
+# Culture

+> "Culture is the social behavior and norms found in human societies."

 ---